University of Groningen: Distributed Systems Group

 Laura Fiorini received the B.Sc and M.Sc degrees in Electrical Engineering from the University of Pisa, Italy, in 2013 and 2015, respectively.
-After a period as Research Assistant at the University of Groningen, currently, she is a PhD candidate in the Distributed Systems group at the Faculty of Mathematics and Natural Sciences at the University of Groningen.
+After a period as Research Assistant at the University of Groningen, currently, she is a PhD candidate in the Distributed Systems group at the Faculty of Science and Engineering at the University of Groningen.
 Her research interests include smart grids, integration and optimal operation of energy systems, and renewable energy.

 University of Groningen: Environmental Psychology Group

 Linda Steg PhD, is full professor of Environmental Psychology at the Faculty of Social and Behavioural Sciences, University of Groningen.
 Her research focuses on understanding factors influencing environmental behaviour, including energy use, and the effects and acceptability of strategies aimed to encourage pro-environmental behaviour and to promote a sustainable energy transition.
 Also, she studies how and why acting pro-environmentally affects wellbeing.
 She has been involved in many interdisciplinary research projects studying ways to promote a sustainable energy transition.